Textual and Visual Prompt Fusion for Image Editing via Step-Wise Alignment: Methodology

+As illustrated in~\Cref{fig_architecture}, our framework consists of four key components: Text Encoder, Visual Generator, Attribute Encoder, and Editing Generator.
+To obtain the visual attributes corresponding to the designated attribute, we utilize a text-image model as the Visual Generator.
+Furthermore, when the attribute involves adding embellishments, such as the glasses, a reference image can be manually provided to ensure consistency of embellishments during editing.
+Both the textual prompt and the visual prompt, which are encoded by the Text Encoder and the Attribute Encoder respectively, are employed for editing in the Editing Generator.

-\paragraph{Text Encoder:} To extract textual features, the text prompt $t$ derived from the attribute $t_\text{attr}$ is encoded into a vector.
-This vector is subsequently utilized to calculate the CLIP loss in tandem with the target image.
-As exemplified by the work of~\citet{brown2020language}, the evolution of substantial language models has significantly drawn attention to the text prompt, especially in the realm of multimodal applications, e.g., GPT-4~\citep{openai2023gpt4} and PaLM2~\citep{google2023plam}.
-These language models have been extensively trained on a vast array of linguistic data and have proven to be adept in few-shot learning scenarios.
-In this study, the CLIP model~\citep{radford2021learning} is employed as the Text Encoder.
+\textbf{Text Encoder:} The text prompt $t$ from the attribute $t_\text{attr}$ is encoded into a vector for the purpose of calculating loss with the target image.
+In this paper, CLIP~\cite{radford2021learning} is used as the Text Encoder.